ulampinoy/pixeleden-2020/content/switch-blog-to-zola.md

 +++

 [Zola](https://www.getzola.org/)
-It is a fast static site generator written on Rust.
+It is a fast static site generator written in Rust.
 Like Hugo, it is a single binary with everything built-in.

 As described by [Vincent Prouillet](https://www.vincentprouillet.com), Zola's creator:
 > "Zola is a powerful static site generator (SSG) inspired by Hugo but simpler to use.
 One of its goals is to try to do as much as possible at built time: anchors, search, Sass, table of contents, syntax highlighting and more."

 Previously, this site was being generated using [Jekyll](https://jekyllrb.com/).
-From the past 2 years I have some interest learning [Rust](https://www.rust-lang.org/), so I am eager to find a static generator built using Rust and I found Zola.
+For the past 2 years, I have some interest learning [Rust](https://www.rust-lang.org/), so I am eager to find a static generator built using Rust and I found Zola.

-Also in the past I used [Hugo](https://gohugo.io/) and still using it for example with my portfolio website.
+Also in the past I used [Hugo](https://gohugo.io/) and still using it for example with [my portfolio website](https://allanrey.es).
 Having a single binary installed in your machine makes running your site generator painless since you don't have to worry on maintaining external dependencies.
 Everything it needs build the site are all built-in.
 If there will be a new release, you just [grab the new pre-built binaries](https://www.getzola.org/documentation/getting-started/installation/) or in my case via [Homebrew](https://brew.sh/) on the Mac:

 ```bash
 $ brew upgrade zola